 Okay, yes, none of that worked, and our app refused to do anything but we'll blame the developer for that.
 The support agent did much better, by comparison, going way beyond the usual generic 'clear your cookies and turn it off and on again' advice to demonstrate real product knowledge.

 FastestVPN review: Final verdict

-FastestVPN has a poor website, below-par speeds, with rarely updated and poorly designed apps.
-It may look cheap at $0.66 a month on the five-year plan, but that’s not enough money to keep going, never mind make any improvements.
-If you’re on a budget, check out value providers like Private Internet Access, Atlas VPN or Ivacy instead.
+FastestVPN has a poor website, very basic features, low quality, and extremely unreliable and rarely updated apps.
+It may look cheap at $0.66 a month on the five-year plan - especially for its speeds and Netflix-unblocking abilities - but that’s not enough money to keep going, never mind make any improvements.
+If you’re on a budget, check out VPNs you can actually trust, such as Private Internet Access, Atlas VPN, or CyberGhost instead.